CFC-Servers/gm_cable/README.md

 A pure-lua clientside-only Websockets implementation for Garry's Mod.

-While other implementations require the client to install a binary module, Cable works on all branches out-of-the-box, no action needed from the player!
+While other implementations require the client to install a binary module, Cable works on the `x86-64` branch out-of-the-box, no action needed from the player!

 Cable creates a background HTML panel and uses Javascript to create/interact with the Websockets inside of the panel.